NetIRC/password/README.md

 4. **Install as App:**
    - Click "Install App" if prompted, or use your browser’s install option.
    - Works fully offline once installed.

+## Installation

+### 1. Run Locally

+You can use the Password Hash Generator by simply opening the `index.html` file in your browser.
+No build or dependencies required.

+1. **Clone or download** this repository.
+2. **Open** `index.html` directly in any modern browser.

+> For full cryptographic support (Web Crypto API), use **HTTPS** or open the file on `localhost`.

+### 2. Install as a Progressive Web App (PWA)

+This app supports installation and offline usage on desktop and mobile devices.

+**On Chrome, Edge, or supported browsers:**
+- Open the app in your browser (either from your web server or the local file).
+- If prompted, click the **Install App** button or use the browser’s install menu:
+  - On desktop: Click the "Install App" icon in the address bar.
+  - On mobile: Use the "Add to Home Screen" option from the browser menu.
+- The app will be available like a native application and work offline.

+**Service Worker and Caching:**
+- The app automatically registers a Service Worker for caching and offline functionality.
+- All password and hash operations remain client-side for privacy.

+### 3. Self-hosting (optional)

+You can host the app on any static web server (GitHub Pages, Netlify, Vercel, etc):

+1. Upload all repository files to your server.
+2. Access the app via HTTPS for optimal security.

+---

+**No installation steps or dependencies required.
+Works fully client-side and offline once installed as a PWA.**

 ## Security Notes